About the North Georgia Children’s Chorus

 WHAT WE DO

-Below you will read the model for what we have done in past seasons, and what we plan to offer for the spring 2018 term and continue in the future for our singers 8-16.
-However, the Primary Choir is still on hiatus this term.
+Below you will read the model for what we have done in past seasons, and what we plan to offer for the 2019 – 2020 season.
+A minimum of 6 participants is needed for the Primary Choir session, which will be scheduled on a different day during the fall, and in late spring on Monday.
+Each session is six classes one hour long.

 Music literacy, sightreading, vocal training, and basic musicianship/artistry are presented in a comprehensive program to singers ages 8-16.
-An eclectic mix of unison, two- and three-part literature is selected for each program.
+An eclectic mix of age-appropriate literature in unison, two, and three parts is selected for each program.

 PRIMARY CHOIR (ages 6-8)

 To build a strong foundation for music and future choral singing, children ages 6-8 receive training in First Steps in Music, a program providing instruction in singing, musicianship and movement.
 The older children in this group, who will be moving to Upbeat Singers, will receive additional vocal training.

 We have performed regularly at Gloria Shott Auditorium on the campus of the University of North Georgia, Dahlonega campus, at Dahlonega Presbyterian Church, and at various locations in Dawsonville and the Gainesville area.
 This year, our concerts will be held at Dahlonega Presbyterian Church.
 Driving directions.

 Rehearsals are held in downtown Dahlonega at Dahlonega Baptist Church on Mondays at 4:15 p.m., and end at 5:45 p.m.
 Driving directions.